othree/eregex.vim/README.markdown

     nnoremap / :M/
     nnoremap ? :M?
     nnoremap ,/ /
+    nnoremap ,? ?

 Now you can use / to find. :%S// (uppercase S) to replace.
+You can use ,/ to use the origin / .

 ## License